NoamZeise/graphics-env/README.md

 cmake --build .
 ```
 Then the built binary should be in /build/examples/.
 Note that PortAudio and Libsndfile dlls wont be built with this, so on windows you'll need to copy the dlls for those into the same path as the example binary.

+# Enabling other 3D model formats

+To use formats other than `.obj` and `.fbx`, you must set `ASSIMP_BUILD_XYZ_IMPORTER` to true, where `XYZ` is your format, before loading the cmake files for this project.

+For example to enable the gltf format, you would have `set(ASSIMP_BUILD_GLTF_IMPORTER TRUE)` somewhere in your cmake file before calling `add_subdirectory(Graphics-Environment)`.
+Check the [assimp](https://assimp.org/) docs for more info on supported formats.

+You should then be able to load these newly enabled formats the same as you load the default ones.

 # Todo list:
 bugs: